 Remove from the pan and wipe out the pan ready for the meatballs.

 Place the ground meat in a bowl.
-Add 1 tablespoon dried oregano, half of the cooked onion and garlic mixture, 1 tbsp coconut aminos, egg, a good pinch of salt and pepper and 1 tablespoon pecorino or parmesan cheese.
+Add 1 tablespoon dried oregano, half of the cooked onion and garlic mixture, 1 tablespoon coconut aminos, egg, a good pinch of salt and pepper and 1 tablespoon pecorino or parmesan cheese.
 Mix to combine.

 Using wet hands, roll into meatballs.
 Mine were about 3 centimeters in diameter.